 About me

-Brad West is an award winning sociologist at the University of South Australia, having held previous academic posts at the University of Bristol, Flinders University, University of Newcastle and King's College London.
-He is currently the co-President of the International Sociological Association's Research Committee on Sociological Theory (2018-2023), a Faculty Fellow in the Center for Cultural Sociology at Yale University and has previously held a Menzies Foundation Bicentennial Fellowship at King's College London and International Fellowship from the Turkish Academy of Science.
-His recent publications include the sole authored books Finding Gallipoli: Battlefield Remembrance and the Movement of Australian and Turkish History (Palgrave Macmillan) and Re-enchanting Nationalisms (Springer).
-Amongst other professional service he currently sits on the advisory editorial boards of the American Journal of Cultural Sociology (2012-current) and Scandinavian Journal of Military Studies (2018-current).
-In recent years he has been an advocate for the development of a 'strong' research program on the interconnections between war, the military and civil society and is co-founder of the Military Organisation and Culture Studies Group.
-Applying neo-Durkheimian theories of ritual and identity, Brad is also co-founder of Self@Arts that runs a performing arts based wellbeing program for the Australian Army's Soldier Recovery Centre in Adelaide and Darwin.
+Brad West is an Associate Professor of Sociology at the University of South Australia.
+He is a Faculty Fellow in the Center for Cultural Sociology at Yale University and was previously the co-President of the International Sociological Association's Research Committee on Sociological Theory (2018-2023).
+His recent publications include the sole authored books Finding Gallipoli: Battlefield Remembrance and the Movement of Australian and Turkish History and Re-enchanting Nationalisms and the co-edited collections Militarization and the Global Rise of Paramilitary Culture (with Thomas Crosbie) and The New Australian Military Sociology (with Cate Carter).
+Amongst other professional service he currently sits on the advisory editorial boards of the American Journal of Cultural Sociology and Scandinavian Journal of Military Studies.
+In recent years he has been an advocate for the development of a 'strong' research program on the interconnections between war, the military and civil society, part of which has included co-founding the Military Organisation and Culture Studies Group and Self@Arts, the latter running an arts based wellbeing program for the Australian Defence Force Soldier Recovery Centre in Darwin.

 About me